Rahul M. Jindal

-Rahul M. Jindal (born June 16, 1955) is an Indian–American transplant surgeon, professor, humanitarian and author.
-In 2008, he set up a renal replacement therapy program which led to the only comprehensive kidney transplant and dialysis program in Guyana.
+Rahul M. Jindal (born June 16, 1955) is an American transplant surgeon, professor, humanitarian and author.
+In 2008, he set up a renal replacement therapy program which led to the only comprehensive kidney transplant and dialysis program in the Republic of Guyana.
+His team added the only corneal transplant program in Guyana in 2010.
+Both these programs have completed 10 years and are sustained by local doctors.
 As of 2019, he is a professor in the Department of Surgery at Uniformed Services University, Bethesda, Maryland.
 Since 2008, he has been an attending transplant surgeon at Walter Reed National Military Medical Center where he performs kidney transplants and mentors senior-level students and residents in surgical sciences and global health.
-Since 2005, he has been a Commissioner at the Montgomery County Office of Human Rights, Maryland.
-He also serves as Commissioner for the Governor's Office on Service and Volunteerism in Maryland.
+Since 2014, he has been a Commissioner at the Montgomery County Office of Human Rights, Maryland.
+He also served as Commissioner for the Governor's Office on Service and Volunteerism in Maryland.
 Jindal is also an adjunct Professor of Global Health at the Indian Institute of Public Health, Gandhinagar.

 History

 Jindal was born in New Delhi, India to a physician father and homemaker mother.
-He obtained five degrees, including one from Wolfson College, Oxford, and the Royal College of Surgeons of Edinburgh, fellowship of the American College of Surgeons and a PhD from Middlesex University located in the UK.
+He obtained seven degrees, including one from Wolfson College, Oxford, and the Royal College of Surgeons of Edinburgh, fellowship of the American College of Surgeons and a PhD from Middlesex University located in the UK.
 Afterward he moved to the United States to pursue his medical career and in 2006 he became a naturalized citizen of the United States.
-Later he became the first person to perform a kidney transplant in Guyana.
-Jindal and his medical team performed the first ever pancreas islet cell transplant after trauma.
+Later he became the first person to perform a kidney transplant in the Republic of Guyana.
+Jindal and his medical team performed the first ever pancreas islet cell transplant after trauma on an active duty soldier.
 In 2015, Jindal's team added a corneal transplant program to their existing work in Guyana.

+Jindal and his team also performed the first kidney transplant in the Republic of Suriname in 2019.
+Dr. Jindal continues his outreach as visiting professor to several universities in the UK and in India.
+Dr Jindal teaches a course on Global Health Diplomacy at the University Of Oxford, UK held every year.
+Dr Jindal proposed the concept of seva (a Sanskrit word) - a service that is performed without any expectation of result or award for performing it - to prevent physician burnout.
+In 2016, Dr Jindal conceived the Surgical Accredited & Trained Healthcare Initiative (SATHI), which demonstrates how community healthcare workers with merely 8 years of formal schooling and training for a short period could reduce unmet surgical needs in slums of Ahmedabad, India.
+In 2014, Jindal lead a team of medical professionals from the Uniformed Services University, to India, including the Armed Forces College of Medicine, Pune, which resulted in several MOUs.
+Dr. Jindal endowed a scholarship (Rahul M. Jindal travel fellowship to India) to some medical students each year for month-long electives.